VolatilePulse/ASBMobile/database.md

 # Database Layout

-General information:
+General limitations:
  * IDs cannot be renamed.
 That makes names a bad option for an ID, but they can still be indexed as a secondary field.
  * Databases cannot be renamed.
-Names and mappings to/from display names will have to be kept elsewhere.
+If we want to support multiple libraries then mappings to/from displayable names will have to be kept elsewhere.

+Layout:
+ * Settings DB - general application settings, unrelated to a specific library
+ * Library DBs - many separate libraries, each containing creatures, servers and library-specific settings

 ## Settings